capriosa/vuepress-deploy/README.md

 ---
 home: true
+pageClass: front
 actionText: Hello VuePress →
 actionLink: /docs/
 features:
 - title: One-click Deploy
   details: Use the ”Deploy to Netlify“ button below to create a new VuePress installation with one simple click.
+Get my wonderful VuePress theme for free.
 - title: Github
   details: You need a Github account.
 Otherwise the Deploy Button doesn't work.
 - title: Netlify